 Externship Requirement: A 45-hour externship is required in this program.
-Students are not paid for work performed during externship/practicum/clinical course activities.
-All school rules apply to externship/practicum/clinical course hours.
+Students are not paid for work externship/practicum/clinical performed during course activities. ΑII school rules externship/practicum/clinical course hours.
 Externship/practicum/clinical course hours are offered during regularly scheduled business hours for the site.
 UMA does not guarantee the availability of night or weekend externship/practicum/clinical course hours.
 Although UMA cannot guarantee a particular office or location, a student's request is taken into consideration when making externship/practicum/clinical course hour assignments.
 Students are expected to complete externship/practicum/clinical course hours within the grading period as outlined in the course description and requirements.
 Additional externship/practicum/clinical course hour information can be found in the enrollment packet.